fuzzlefluff/virusvalidate/README.md

 -backend is a nodeJS server that runs a restful API and stores data into a mongoDB

--frontend is a vite (nodeJS + React) server that runs the frontend to interface easily with API
+-frontend is a vite (nodeJS + React) server that runs the frontend to interface easily with the API

 demo version - http://virusvalidate.crystalmesa.net/appointments